LINE-PESC/nlp-benchmarks/delicious-t140.md

 [Link to dataset](http://nlp.uned.es/social-tagging/delicioust140/)

+Dataset containing data from the delicious website, crawled in June 2008.

-Dataset with resources and tags, only the top 140 most used tags are reported.
+only the top 140 most used tags are reported.

+### Dataset statistics

+- \# Bookmarks: 144,574
+- \# Tags: 67,104

 ### Notes